mikejac/node-red-contrib-google-smarthome/README.md

 `restart_server` is used to stop then start the built-in webserver.
 Can be used when your SSL certificate has been renewed and needs to be re-read by the webserver.

 `report_state` will force an update of all states to Google.
-Mostly usefull for debugging.
+Mostly useful for debugging.

 `request_sync` will request Google to sync to learn about new or changed devices.
 This usually happens automatically.